yayun502/AI-final-project/README.md

 Train an agent to find the best emoji choise for a sentence by using multi-class NLP model and Bert model.

 **Prerequisite**
-Environment: Google colab(baseline metrics) / Kaggle notebook(main model)
+Environment: Google colab (baseline metrics) / Kaggle notebook (main model) with GPU

 Packages version:
 Python 3.6.6